| Is Meditation

 and its mind-training coexist.
 The latter being true

 only if one is disciplined and dedicated in the practice.
+Meditation is not everyone's cup of

 tea, especially with the traditional sedentary form